jameshughes89/cs102/src/site/topic18.rst

 Memory Allocation
 =================

-* Memory is broken down into two broad sections
+Memory is broken down into two broad sections:

 1. The Stack
     * Stores information about the current method running